fabiokung/heroku-buildpack-fakesu/Readme.md

     $ open http://route.heroku.com:28392

-### Because it can be composed with other buildpacks
+### Because it can be combined with other buildpacks

 TODO, using the [heroku-multi-buildpack](https://github.com/ddollar/heroku-buildpack-multi)